goto/depot/docs/reference/configuration/maxcompute.md

 * Type: `required`
 * Default value: `2`

+## SINK_MAXCOMPUTE_STREAMING_INSERT_SESSION_EXPIRATION_TIME_AFTER_ACCESS_DURATION

+Defines the duration where streaming session will be automatically removed from cache after the last access.
+Timer will be reset after each access.
+Config should be in ISO-8601 duration format.

+* Example value: `PT2H10M`
+* Type: `required`
+* Default value: `PT15M`

 # SINK_MAXCOMPUTE_STREAMING_INSERT_TUNNEL_SLOT_COUNT_PER_SESSION

 Contains the slot count per session for the streaming insert operation.
 This config will be used for setting the slot count per session for the streaming insert operation.